AMSP-04/NETN-ORG/NETN-ORG.md

 Use the NETN-ORG FOM module to represent organizations and their internal structure, relationships, associated units, equipment, and installations.

-Dynamic organizational changes may include new and or rearranged unit structure or changes in the relationships with other organizations.
+Dynamic organizational changes may include new or rearranged unit structures or changes in the relationships with other organizations.

 In a simulation, not all units, equipment and installations have a corresponding simulation entity in the federation.
 Which elements to represent as simulated entities are determined by the current modelling responsibility described in NETN-TMR and dynamic changes in the level of aggregation described in NETN-MRM.

-The NETN-ORG organization elements are the basis for the initialization of simulated entities, e.g. `PhysicalEntitiy` or `AggregateEntity` objects.
-Therefore, updates of NETN-ORG objects should be considered a re-initialization of any associate simulation entity.
-E.g. updating the `Unit` attribute `Holdings` should be reflected in an `AggregateEntity` representing the unit.
+The NETN-ORG organization elements are the basis for initializing simulated entities, e.g., `PhysicalEntitiy` or `AggregateEntity` objects.
+Therefore, updates of NETN-ORG objects should be considered a re-initialization of any associated simulation entity.
+For example, updating the `Unit` attribute `Holdings` could be reflected in an `AggregateEntity`.

 ## Organization